chasiubun/Obsidian/2. GM Tools/5eTools Compendium & Rules/compendium/bestiary/beast/giant-bat.md

 aliases: ["Giant Bat"]
 ---
 # Giant Bat
 *Source: Monster Manual p.
-323, Tasha's Cauldron of Everything.
+323, Mythic Odysseys of Theros, Tasha's Cauldron of Everything.
 Available in the SRD and the Basic Rules.*

 ```ad-statblock
 title: Giant Bat